mrkkrp/htaglib/README.md

 * [License](#license)

 This is Haskell bindings to [TagLib](https://taglib.github.io/), library for reading and editing meta-data of several popular audio formats.
-This library is easy to use and type-safe.

 It works with the following formats: